Duramax Diesel Conversion Guide

 The Diesel Page has proven that a decent backyard mechanic who can perform some light fabrication and who understands basic automotive wiring diagrams can successfully complete a project like this, and for the least amount of money.
 With care and attention to detail, the information presented in this guide will help you produce a high-quality conversion of your own that looks as though the truck left the GM assembly plant with a Duramax under the hood (see above).

 The Chevy K1500 appearing at the top of this page was the very first privately owned 1988-98 C/K Duramax diesel conversion.
 When this project began, we didn't know whether the engine and transmission would even fit into the engine compartment.
 The bigger question was whether it was possible to get all of the electronics configured to produce a running engine and drivable truck.
 It was a risk.
-Every aspect of this conversion was breaking new ground, but after solving all of the puzzles we were rewarded with a completed and running truck - one that is so much fun to drive - and remains so even today.
+Every aspect of this conversion was breaking new ground, but after solving all of the puzzles we were rewarded with a completed and running truck - one that is so much fun to drive - and remains so even today - in 2020.

 The Duramax Diesel Conversion Guide offered here is the result of hundreds of hours of work - spanning a nearly two year period of time.
 We've done the hard part.
 You should be able to complete a similar conversion in just a few weeks, knowing upfront that you'll be successful - and that you can email or call to talk to the expert if you need help.
 No one has more experience with a Duramax Diesel Conversion.